The City Part of Town: Critical reception

-IGN's Max Nicholson gave the episode a 7.5 out of 10, noting the episode "wasn't all that outrageous.
+IGN contributor Max Nicholson gave the episode a 7.5 out of 10, noting the episode "wasn't all that outrageous.
 Not that that's a bad thing, because a lot of the recurring bits here were amusing."
 Chris Longo from Den of Geek gave it 3.5 out of 5 stars and said in his review in regards to the continuity shown in the series, "South Park as a show is changing with it, and it's changing for the better.
-Sorry to all the cheesy poof purists, but this South Park is every bit as good as it’s ever been."
+Sorry to all the cheesy poof purists, but this South Park is every bit as good as it's ever been."
 Writing for The A.V.
 Club, Dan Caffrey gave an A− rating to the episode, and summarized the episode as "a big fuck-you to the PC Police and other assorted critics of the show", adding that "It's a challenge that says 'You want a more tolerant South Park?
 Here it is.'"